bolthole/zrep/README.md

 Step 1: wget https://raw.githubusercontent.com/bolthole/zrep/master/zrep (and make it executable of course.
 Plus copy it to your second host)

-Step 2: zrep -i pool1/prodfs host2 destpool
+Step 2: zrep -i pool1/prodfs host2 destpool/prodfs

 Step 3: (put in cron, every minute if you like)  zrep -S pool1/prodfs